vacari1iurii/vending-machine-spring-boot/README.md

 **getAll** - shows the list of products, their quantity, unit price, location.

-**buy**- buys the selected product, according to the specified row and column.
+**buy**- buys the selected product, according to the specified row and column (row is case-sensitive, so make sure you are writing it in upper-case).